getsieutoc/cake-editor/README.md

 # Turborepo Design System starter with Changesets

+Note:

+- The `core` still need to build on every change or in the first install

 This is an official React design system starter powered by Turborepo.
 Versioning and package publishing is handled by [Changesets](https://github.com/changesets/changesets) and fully automated with GitHub Actions.

 ## Using this example